 The Sangams bring together practitioners, thinkers, researchers and theorists (these are not necessarily mutually exclusive categories!) working on the broad theme of alternatives to destructive and inequitable development.
 The participation ranges from a few dozen to over a hundred people, depending on local situations.

-Each of the Sangams is hosted by one or more regional organizations/institution that have the capacity; expenses are shared by these organizations and participants.
-It is doubtful anyone can raise full funding for an event like this, so costs will have to be distributed widely.
+Each of the Sangams is organized and hosted by one or more regional organizations/institutions that have the capacity; expenses are shared by these organizations and participants.